 You will find out very quickly that teaching English is only one of several jobs you’ll expect to do.
 As a foreign teacher, in particular, you’ll be asked to do things that go beyond the teaching scope.

 Some teachers are more than happy to comply whilst others will simply grin and bear it.
 This is, after all, part and parcel of teaching in China.

 Going to many meetings and often sitting through meetings held solely in Chinese will be expected.
-Meetings are held about anything and, more often than not, you’ll have to attend a meeting to discuss meetings.
+Meetings are held about anything.
+More often than not, you’ll have to attend a meeting to discuss meetings.
 It’s maddening but, as said, just another part of the job.

 As a foreign teacher, you will also be asked to dress up and take part in classroom activities.
-I loved dressing up as Santa, the Easter bunny and wearing our Halloween costumes at work, so for me it was a blast!
+I loved dressing up as Santa, the Easter bunny and wearing our Halloween costumes at work.
+Not everyone will enjoy this part of the job, but for me, it was a blast!